danielyouk/MLOps-MultiCloud-Showcases/Geophysical-Inversion-Ensemble/README.md

 **A. Create a Local Test Dataset**

-First, generate a small, structurally-correct sample dataset.
+First, generate a small, structurally-correct sample dataset for local testing.
 This script creates it in the `dummy_dataset/` folder.
-While named "dummy", this data is vital for ensuring the entire data loading and model pipeline works correctly on your local machine.
+This data is vital for ensuring the entire data loading and model pipeline works correctly on your local machine before moving to the cloud.

 ```bash
 python scripts/create_dummy_data_set.py